devisephp/documentation/source/docs/9-menus.md

     - Implementing Menus
 ---

-#Menus

-Menus in Devise are designed to accomodate issues the Devise Team typically have with our own projects.
-We wanted the ability to:
+Menus in Devise are designed to accomodate issues the Devise Team has with their own projects.
+They wanted the ability to:

-1. Create as many "menus" as we needed.
+1. Create as many "menus" as They needed.
 1. Localize a menu and keep it in sync with the page easily.
 1. Have an unlimited nesting capbility.
 1. Easily loop through and write a menu in a logical way.
 1. Quickly and easily link both internally and externally.

-With these items satisfied we use the menus system for more than just a top-level navigation.
-We use it for footer navigations, sitemaps, tabbed content, or any section that _feels_ menuey that needs a resortable list of items that link to something (even if that something is just a named anchor).
+With these items satisfied they use the menus system for more than just a top-level navigation.
+They use it for footer navigations, sitemaps, tabbed content, or any section that _feels_ menuey that needs a resortable list of items that link to something (even if that something is just a named anchor).

 ##<a name="managing-menus" class="ia"></a>[#](#managing-menus)Managing Menus

 Managing menus in Devise couldn't be easier.
-We set it up with your customers in mind so you should have very little problems using the interface to create and update your menus.
+They set it up with your customers in mind so you should have very little problems using the interface to create and update your menus.

 First, click on the "Menus" option on the navigation.
 Here you can create a new menu by providing a name and clicking the create button.
 Once inside your menu is created you can update it by specifying new menu items and dragging and dropping them to set their order of appearance.